Furlough support: Rishi Sunak extends scheme until end of March - Evening Express

 “That has been the case since March; it is the case now; and will remain the case until next March.

-In response Mr Sunak also announced an increase in the upfront guarantee of funding for the devolved administrations from £14 billion to £16 billion.
+In response Mr Sunak also announced an increase in the upfront guarantee of funding for the devolved administrations from £14 billion to £16 billion, of which £1 billion will go to Holyrood.

-His statement came after the Bank of England said it was pumping an extra £150bn into the economy.
+His statement came after the Bank of England said it was pumping an extra £150 billion into the economy.

 The Bank warned the resurgence of Covid-19 would lead to a slower, bumpier recovery.